 What is Optical Bonding?

-When screens (including touchscreens) are manufactured, the front glass of the screen is layered onto the LCD module.
+When LCD displays are manufactured, including touchscreens, the front glass of the screen is layered onto the LCD module.
 This doesn’t present a problem in standard viewing environments, however in certain conditions, like with outdoor placement, the tiny gap between the 2 layers can impair viewing performance.

 What are the benefits of optical bonding?